All about selects

 async def callback(self, interaction: discord.Interaction) -> Any:

-roles: List[discord.Role] = self.values
+roles: list[discord.Role] = self.values

 selected_roles = [